What I'd Tell My 22-Year-Old Self About Money

 This is the one I wish someone had told me most.

 At 22, I didn’t know what I wanted my life to look like at 32.
 I didn’t know what career I’d be in, where I’d live, or what would matter to me.
-And the pressure to have a specific financial goal — retire at 45, hit a certain number, achieve “FIRE” — felt paralyzing because I couldn’t attach my savings to a concrete vision.
+The pressure to have a specific financial goal (retire at 45, hit a certain number, achieve “FIRE”) felt paralyzing because I couldn’t attach my savings to a concrete vision.

 Here’s what I’ve learned: you don’t need a specific destination to build a financial foundation.
 The foundation is valuable regardless of where you end up.
-Cash reserves, investment accounts, low fixed costs, and no consumer debt aren’t strategies for a specific life plan.
-They’re strategies for any life plan.
-They’re what give you the freedom to figure it out as you go.
+Cash reserves, investment accounts, low fixed costs, no consumer debt.
+None of those are strategies for a specific life plan.
+They’re strategies for any life plan, and they give you the freedom to figure it out as you go.

-I’d tell my younger self: you don’t need to know what you want yet.
+You don’t need to know what you want yet.
 You just need to make sure that when you figure it out, money isn’t the thing standing in the way.
-Build the system.
-Trust the process.
-The clarity comes later.
-And when it does, you’ll be glad the money was already there.
+Build the system, trust the process, and the clarity comes later.
+When it does, you’ll be glad the money was already there.

 The decade passes anyway.